Goodness-of-fit testing for the stationary density of a size-structured PDE: Populations of dividing cells

 \subsection{A generalized mitosis model for size-structured cell populations}

-The mitosis model associated to \eqref{EDP1} corresponds to the large population limit in populations of cells or bacteria that divide at rates that depend on their sizes.
-Consider a population started from a finite number of individuals proportional to a parameter $K$, and whose sizes increase in time with speed 1.
-An individual with size $x$ divides into two daughter cells at rate $B(x)$ such that meaning that the remaining lifetime of this individual has density
+The mitosis model associated to \eqref{EDP1} corresponds to the large population limit in populations of cells or bacteria that divide at rates that depend on their sizes. \tvc{In this population, individuals' sizes increase in time with speed 1.} An individual with size $x$ divides into two daughter cells at rate $B(x)$ such that meaning that the remaining lifetime of this individual has density

-Upon division, the mother of size $x$ is replaced by two daughters of random size $\theta x$ and $(1-\theta)x$ where $\theta$ is drawn in the probability distribution $\kappa(d\theta)$.
-This defines a sequence, parameterized by $K$, of individual-based stochastic population processes describing the evolution of the size distributions through time.
-When the parameter $K\rightarrow +\infty$, provided the sequence of initial size-distributions converges to a measure of density $n_0(x)$ with respect to the Lebesgue measure on $\R_+$, then the stochastic processes converge to the (deterministic) solution of \eqref{EDP1} (see \cite{Tran08,BansayeMeleard}).

-In the case where the division rate is constant, $B(x)=R$, this functional law of large number has been established in \cite{Hoang2017}, and it is shown that the correctly rescaled solution of the limiting PDE converges in long time to a stationary distribution that we denote by $N(x)$ and that solves: